dishagiri23/Zomato-clone/README.md

 ---

-This structure provides all the essential details and makes the project easy to understand for others!
+This structure provides all the essential details and makes the project easy to understand for others! :blush: